Translations

 The Hike Up

-On our hike up the west trail, we passed a group of three ladies, with their friendly dog.
+On our hike up the west trail, we passed a group of three ladies with their friendly dog.
 They arrived at the west bluff a few minutes after us.
 We enjoyed the conversation and petting the nice doggy.
 Our time was delayed, while I shared my “bionic” story that started on 3/29/2016.

-Nearing the bluff, having taken all the right turns this time, a young lady passed us, on her way down.
-Otherwise, the woods were not crowded with other hikers, on that trail.
+Nearing the bluff, having taken all the right turns this time, a young lady passed us on her way down.
+Otherwise, the woods were not crowded with other hikers on that trail.

-We arrived at the west bluff, at 1:55 PM.
+We arrived at the west bluff at 1:55 PM.
 The hike up took 43 minutes!
 That's too long!
-Aside from the conversation with the three ladies, nothing except my careful and lame mountain goating slowed us down.
-The above photograph, taken at 2:09 PM, looks east.
+Aside from the conversation with the three ladies, nothing except my careful and lame mountain-goating slowed us down.
+The above photograph taken at 2:09 PM looks east.
 The west bluff is behind us.
-The rock that I touched, to mark the time, is visible.
-The tree beside the rock is growing back, from healthy roots.
+The rock that I touched to mark the time is visible.
+The tree beside the rock is growing back from healthy roots.
 A couple of years or so ago, a strong wind must have snapped the original tree, where I used to hang my canteen and cap.

 The Podcast

-We hiked a little farther east, on the ridge trail.
+We hiked a little farther east along the ridge trail.
 That's when I recorded my fourth hiking podcast, which is the tenth episode of Appalachian Irishman – Podcasts.
 It's just under four minutes long.
+The episode is House Mountain Hike 181, 5-4-2023: May the 4th be with you (published 5-5-2023; episode 10).

-The podcast explains that this hike was dedicated to my mother-in-law, who went Home, on 4/30/2017.
+The podcast explains that this hike was dedicated to my mother-in-law, who went Home on 4/30/2017.
 Last Sunday marked six years.
-It was also dedicated to my adoptive mother, who joined my mother-in-law and so many others, on Wednesday, 4/26/2023.
+It was also dedicated to my adoptive mother, who joined my mother-in-law and so many others on Wednesday, 4/26/2023.

 The Hike Down

-We started our hike back down the same west trail, at 2:28 PM.
-Still near the ridgeline, at 2:36 PM, I paused to take the photograph below.
+We started our hike back down the same west trail at 2:28 PM.
+Still near the ridgeline at 2:36 PM, I paused to take the photograph below.
 The lower trail is a cutout that ignorant hikers started years ago.
 The upper trail is the correct one.
 Always take the upper trail, closest to the top.
-Dwell on the deeper meaning of that “hiking theology!”
+Dwell on the deeper meaning of that hiking theology!

 By the way, just after that photograph, we met a man, about my age, hiking up.
 Coming down behind us was a younger man.
 The older man and I talked a while.
 The younger man knew the older man, so they got to talking.
 As we started to continue down, the younger man noticed a tick on my cap.
 I'm glad that he saw it.
 I flicked it off easily.
-I still haven't had a tick stick to me on a House Mountain hike.
+I still haven't had a tick stick to me on a hike on House Mountain.

 Conclusion

-On our way back down, we met only one young couple, on their hike up.
+On our way back down, we met only one young couple on their hike up.
 I touched the same post as I'd done to start our hike.
 The time was 3:38 PM.
 Two hours and 26 minutes in the woods is better than not having been there!

 There's my 2006 Nissan Frontier!
-He was waiting on us, in a shady spot.
+He was waiting on us in a shady spot.
 The front tag is the same as this website's heading, without the description under the title.
 The odometer showed 187,214 miles at the parking lot.

 Thanks for hiking with me again!
 I hope that Mother's Day, upcoming, is good hiking weather.
-Of course VE Day (Victory in Europe Day), in World War II, will be next Monday.
+Of course, VE Day (Victory in Europe Day) in World War II will be next Monday.
 That might be a good hiking day, if it's not raining.

 No comments: